Puppy

 -

-Have full support of all the family members in the household
+Have full support of all members living in your household

 -